placeAtlas/atlas-2022/CONTRIBUTING.md

 ## Development

+> [!IMPORTANT]
+>
+> Instead of here, consider directing your contributions to [The 2023 r/place Atlas](https://github.com/placeAtlas/atlas-2023).
+>
+> Updates from the latest Atlas would be backported occasionally for the benefit of the other instances (e.g. the 2017 Atlas and the 2022 Atlas).
+Furthermore, there is a great chance that what you want to do would also benefit the other instances.
+>
+> There may some cases where what you want to do only apply on this specific instance.
+In that case, you may proceed.
+When in doubt, don't hesitate to contact us.

 Other than contributing to the Atlas data, code contributions are also accepted.
 Here are some information regarding some aspects on the repository.

 ### Web interface